Analyticsphere/demo-gcp-pipeline/README.md

 # demo-gcp-pipeline

 This is an end-to-end demo of an Analytics/Reporting Pipeline implemented in GCP.

+A [YouTube video](https://studio.youtube.com/video/I3LtvlNhtwc/edit) of the demo is available on the Conect Analytics Team private YouTube channel.

 The following GCP Services are used to implement this pipeline.